treyssatvincent/laravel-nextcloud-fs/README.md

 ## Security

 If you discover any security related issues, please email info@protone.media instead of using the issue tracker.

+## Other Laravel packages

+* [`Laravel Analytics Event Tracking`](https://github.com/pascalbaljetmedia/laravel-analytics-event-tracking): Laravel package to easily send events to Google Analytics.
+* [`Laravel Blade On Demand`](https://github.com/pascalbaljetmedia/laravel-blade-on-demand): Laravel package to compile Blade templates in memory.
+* [`Laravel FFMpeg`](https://github.com/pascalbaljetmedia/laravel-ffmpeg): This package provides an integration with FFmpeg for Laravel.
+The storage of the files is handled by Laravel's Filesystem.
+* [`Laravel Paddle`](https://github.com/pascalbaljetmedia/laravel-paddle): Paddle.com API integration for Laravel with support for webhooks/events.
+* [`Laravel Verify New Email`](https://github.com/pascalbaljetmedia/laravel-verify-new-email): This package adds support for verifying new email addresses: when a user updates its email address, it won't replace the old one until the new one is verified.

 ## Credits